balintking/campus-quest/README.md

 ### Prerequisites
 To run this game, you'll need:
 - Java JDK 11 or higher
-- An IDE that supports Java (such as IntelliJ IDEA, Eclipse, or VS Code)

 ### Running the Game
 1. **Clone the repository**